Linh-0v0/the-new-mats/README.md

 </details>

 ## About the Project
 I've always wanted to try my hands on 3D model making.
-Now that I've finally got the time and chance to do it, with the help of the team, here is the final product.
+Now that I've finally got the time and chance to do it, with the help of the team, and this is the final product.

 Here's what we offer you: